loganlinn/nodechat-android/README.md

 Install necessary packages

-* Follow the (http://developer.android.com/sdk/index.html)[Android SDK Getting Started Guide].
+* Follow the [Android SDK Getting Started Guide](http://developer.android.com/sdk/index.html).
 You will probably want do set up a device emulator and debugging tools (such as using "adb logcat" for viewing the device debugging and error log).

 * Pull the read-only repository from github